bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     components({"Plot 1": plot_1, "Plot 2": plot_2})
     #=> (script, {"Plot 1": plot_1_div, "Plot 2": plot_2_div})

-Here's an example of how you would use the multiple plot generator:
+Here's an example of how you could use a multiple plot generator:

 .. code-block:: python